ggPMXdevelopment/ggPMX/README.md

 abbreviation defintions to define axis labels, etc.

 A settings object is defined by using the function `pmx_settings()`.
-The created object is passed as the parameter “settings” to `pmx()`.
+The created object is passed as the parameter ???settings??? to `pmx()`.
 By doing so, the settings are defined globally and apply to all plots.
 For a complete list of global settings with their corresponding default values, please consult the ggPMX Help (`?pmx_settings`).